Skip to main content

 • mouse emulation

-• and much more, any standard actions can be automated
+• and much more; any standard action can be automated

-• the ability to work in Headless mode, i.e., without a graphical interface, which saves resources and allows running the browser on servers without a graphical environment
+• ability to work in Headless mode, i.e., without the graphical browser interface, which saves resources and allows launching the browser on servers without a graphical environment

 note

-It should be taken into account that browser operation is much more resource-intensive (CPU, Memory) than the usual A-Parser threads
+It must be considered that browser operation is much more resource-intensive (CPU, Memory) than regular A-Parser threads

-Depending on the complexity of the site, it is recommended to use the number of threads (browser tabs) no more than 1-2 per available CPU core, for example for an 8-core processor - from 8 to 16 tabs
+Depending on the site complexity, it is recommended to use a number of threads (browser tabs) no more than 1-2 for each available CPU core, for example, 8 to 16 tabs for an 8-core processor

-Let's consider the example of the Chrome::ScreenshotMaker2 scraper:
+Let's look at the example of the Chrome::ScreenshotMaker2 scraper:

-• the scraper takes screenshots of websites of a specified size, and can also reduce (scale) the image
+• the scraper takes screenshots of sites of a specified size and can also reduce (scale) the image

 • can optionally use a proxy